forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 ## Relevance regarding SARS-CoV-2 Infections
-At young age the immune system is built to encounter new pathogens and handle them appropriately.
-It is well known that if one encounters a completely new pathogen for the first time as adult, the disease is much more severe.
-However to handle somewhat new pathogens works well as young adult due to cross immune mechanisms.
-SARS-CoV-2 as a betacoronavirus is such a somewhat new pathogen.
+At young age the immune system is built to encounter new pathogens and handle them appropriately: It is well known that if one encounters a completely new pathogen for the first time as adult, the disease is much more severe.
+The handling of 'somewhat new' pathogens works also well for young adults due to cross immune mechanisms.
+SARS-CoV-2 is a 'somewhat new' virus: SARS-CoV-2 as a new coronavirus, is new to the immune system in some aspects, but not in other aspects since it shares conserved units with the endemic human coronaviruses especially the betacoronaviruses OC43 und HKU1.
+The immune system knows to handle the endemic coronaviruses.

 * For infants and children SARS-CoV-2 is just another new virus e.g. like the other endemic human coronaviruses.
 For coronavirus unexposed people, the current SARS-CoV-2 strains are even less pathogenic than the endemic human coronaviruses since the latter have evolved to evade the human (innate) immune system.